-Whether it’s inside or out, house painting is necessary for home maintenance.
-As a professional contractor, we are going to settle the score specifically regarding painting vinyl substrates.
+Whether inside or out, house painting is necessary for home maintenance.
+As a professional contractor, we will settle the score regarding painting vinyl siding.

-Furthermore, homeowners and other people not of the trade have several questions about how to paint vinyl siding.
+Homeowners and other people not in the trade have questions about how to paint vinyl siding.
 This article will cover the specifics of painting vinyl siding, shutters, doors, handrails, and posts.
-We will also address the most common questions and mistakes made when painting a vinyl substrate.
+We will also address the most common questions and mistakes when painting a vinyl substrate.

 Some homeowners and few installers see vinyl siding as a superior product that requires less maintenance than its counterparts.
 Vinyl is no stranger to exterior siding applications and is improving as technology for this material becomes more advanced.

 Despite the high expectations and technological advancements of plastic siding, it will never last forever.
 Furthermore, plastic will always be hazardous, acting as fuel for potential house fires.
-Nonetheless, vinyl siding is a cheaper option applied to over 35% of homes here in the US.
+Nonetheless, vinyl siding is a cheaper option applied to over 60% of homes in the US.

-When your siding starts to oxidize and degenerate, a great option to help to preserve vinyl siding is house paint.
+When your vinyl siding starts to oxidize and degenerate, house paint is a great option to help preserve it.
 You would be surprised just how easy painting vinyl siding is and how much money you will save compared to a complete siding replacement.

-Here we will reveal procedures and, most importantly, exterior house paints that will have no adverse effect on plastics and add beauty to your home at a fraction of the price!
+Here, we will reveal procedures and, most importantly, exterior house paints that will not adversely affect plastics and add beauty to your home at a fraction of the price!

 Applying Paint to Vinyl Siding